Did Abraham Lincoln Smoke Pot?

 The quote supposedly came from a letter Lincoln wrote to the Hohner Company, a letter written by most estimates in 1855.
 Supposedly, this served as an endorsement of Hohner harmonicas, the same way Michael Jordan and Hanes Underwear go hand-in-hand.

 If this quote is true, it may be very clear that Abraham Lincoln smoked marijuana in his pipe.
+Or at the very least, the guy enjoyed the the nice buzz of some hemp oil.
 If this quote is real, then the question "Did Abraham Lincoln smoke pot?" should be definitively answered.

 If a letter like this existed, surely it would be preserved, or at the very least be utilized by the Hohner Company.
 This sort of endorsement would no doubt be spread in newspapers or the like.
 Lincoln promoting hemp smoking would, no doubt, make headlines, especially once he became president, which didn't happen until 1860, a whole five years before the letter was written.